 When did Astrid Lindgren write her first book?

-In 1944, Lindgren wrote *Britt-Marie latter sitt hjarta,*or The Confidences of Britt-Marie.
+In 1944, Lindgren wrote Britt-Marie Lattar Sitt Hjarta, or The Confidences of Britt-Marie.
 This was her first novel, and it won second prize in the Raben & Sjogren writing competition.
+The following year, she submitted a revised version of Pippi Longstocking to the same competition and won first prize, launching her career.

 What is the name of Astrid Lindgren’s most famous character?